MayurTA/VSD-IAT_workshop/README.md

 ## DAY 1 : Inception of Opensource EDA, OpenLANE and SKY130 PDK
  <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/D1_images/Screenshot_2021-01-27_214716.png" width="40%">

 Consider an Arduino board.
-The design of such microcontroller is dealt in Embedded Systems desings.
+The design of such a microcontroller is dealt in Embedded Systems desing.
 There is an important block in this microcontroller, which is the microprocessor.
-The design of such microprocessors or other chips is done in the VLSI industry.
-It involves desinging the chip right from the logical level known as RTL to the final file format used for manufacturing called GDSII.
-The flow from RTL to GDSII includes many steps.
+The design of such microprocessors or other such chips is done in the VLSI industry.
+It involves desinging the chip from an abstract logical point of view down to fabricating the chip on a real semiconductor wafer.
+This flow is generally known as RTL to GDSII flow.
+And that is what we will explore in this project.

  ### Few common VLSI terms